Ultimate BEV guide: every pure-electric car and SUV in New Zealand

 • Share this article

-DRIVEN Car Guide is here to help, with a complete guide to every pure-electric vehicle on sale in NZ.
-Below, we deliver the need-to-know information on every Battery Electric Vehicle (BEV) currently available, arranged from lowest to highest price.
+DRIVEN Car Guide is here to help, with a complete guide to every electrified vehicle on sale in NZ.
+We've covered hybrids and plug-in hybrids elsewhere, but here we deliver the need-to-know information on every Battery Electric Vehicle (BEV) currently available, arranged from lowest to highest price.

 GWM ORA

-GWM launched a whole new BEV brand in NZ with Ora.
-The first model is a five-door family with quirky retro-futuristic styling; you might know it from overseas markets/media as the Ora Good Cat, but for NZ it's just "GWM Ora".
+Ora is a compact five-door family car with quirky retro-futuristic styling; you might know it from overseas markets/media as the Ora Good Cat, but for NZ it's just "GWM Ora".

 GWM Ora GT.